 The Plan covers emergency room and urgent care services from various types of providers.

-Member costs
+Emergency room services are covered at the same level at both Community Choice and non-Community Choice hospitals.

+At a hospital Community Choice Non-Community Choice

-Hospital emergency room \$100 copay and deductible (copay is waived if admitted)
+Emergency rooms \$100 copay and deductible (copay is waived if admitted) \$100 copay and deductible (copay is waived if admitted)

+At a non-hospital-owned facility

 Urgent care center visits \$20 copay

 Retail health clinic visits \$20 copay

 Medical practice visits • With a PCP: \$20 copay

-• With a specialist: \$45 copay
+With a specialist: \$30/60/75 copay